lijiansong/Postgraduate-Course/.github/CourseTask.md

 - [x] ToDo: graphlite finish 4 different tasks before 16/04/26
 - [x] ToDo: big data course project management
-- [ ] ToDo: distribution course homework to be finished
+- [ ] ToDo: distribution course homework to be finished, google how to implement a `lock service`
 - [x] ToDo: compiler principle homework to be checked for undergraduate students
 - [ ] ToDo: learn how to use apache Storm for big data course project
 - [x] ToDo: learn Probability Graph Model & HMM